A ship floats inside a quiet bay along the Arctic Svalbard coast surrounded by a jagged mountain range covered in of snow.

 Travel Insurance

 A medical form for all travelers is required for every departure.
 Travelers are also highly encouraged to have full and adequate travel insurance covering the risks of cancellation, assistance being required, emergency medical evacuation and repatriation, damages to and loss of baggage, and medical expenses.
 In addition, we highly recommend our travelers protect their investment with travel insurance that includes trip cancellation and other benefits.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
 Learn more about travel insurance or get a free quote.

 Itinerary Notes